-Best Cable TV Alternatives — Watch Your Favorite Shows & Channels Online Without CableBy Steph Myers / October 23, 2016 / Tags: Cut Cable, How-To
+Best Cable TV Alternatives — Watch Your Favorite Shows & Channels Online Without CableBy Steph Myers / October 23, 2016 / Tags: Cut Cable, How-To, Stream TV

 Tired of spending a small fortune on cable or satellite TV?
 Sick of those rigid package options, and paying for channels you don’t want just to get the ones you do?

-Here’s our rundown of the top alternatives to cable/satellite TV.
+Here’s our rundown of the best alternatives to cable/satellite TV.

 Best Cable TV Alternative To Watch Free TV, Live & On Demand: Kodi

 Kodi is the best alternative to cable TV if you want to stream free TV, sports, and movies.